 No one had told her of Mary’s pregnancy.
 Mary had not let it be known.
 But the Spirit of the Lord had told Elizabeth everything.
 At that moment she knew of Mary, and she knew of the coming of the Messiah.

 “And why am I so honored, that the mother of my Lord should come to me?”
 Elizabeth asked.
 “For as soon as the sound of your greeting reached my ears, the baby in my womb leaped for joy.
 Blessed is she who has believed that the Lord’s word to her will be fulfilled.”

-That is actually all that we know of Mary’s nine months’ pregnancy, except for the fact that an angel had also told her fiancé about Mary’s condition and that the baby growing within her womb was of the Holy Spirit, and that this One who was to be born was the Messiah, the One who would save the people from their sins.
+That is actually all that we know of Mary’s nine months’ pregnancy, except for the fact that an angel had also told her fiancé about Mary’s condition and that the baby growing within her womb was of the Holy Spirit.
+He told him also that this One who was to be born was the Messiah, the One who would save the people from their sins.

 It is as the prophet had written centuries earlier: “Behold, the virgin will be with child and will give birth to a son, and they will call Him Immanuel, (which means, “God with us).”

-But all that we hear of Mary is the song that she wrote.
+Indeed, all that we hear of Mary is the song that she wrote.
 It is found in the first chapter of the book of Luke.

-On Christmas day eleven years ago I rewrote this song.
-I read Mary’s own words and put them in my words.
-After her words, I then added my own response.
+On Christmas day many years ago, I rewrote this song.
+I read Mary’s own words and put her words into my own.
+Then after her song, I also added my own response.

 First, we hear from Mary.
 It is my free transliteration:

 There are no words that I can speak